 Position: Assistant Coach, Defensive Ends

-• In his first season as an assistant coach in 2018, he helped Clemson win a national title and set a school record with 54 sacks, the third-most by any FBS team since 2000.
+• In his first season as an assistant coach in 2018, he helped Clemson win a national title and set a school record with 54 sacks, the third most by any FBS team since 2000.
 The unit led the nation in sacks and tied for the national lead in tackles for loss (136).

-• Helped Clelin Ferrell win the Ted Hendricks Award and ACC Defensive Player of the Year while earning consensus All-America status in 2018,.
-Fellow starter Austin Bryant took home third-team All-ACC and Cotton Bowl Most Outstanding Player honors.
+• Helped Clelin Ferrell, the No. 4 pick in the 2019 NFL Draft, win the Ted Hendricks Award and ACC Defensive Player of the Year while earning consensus All-America status in 2018.
+Fellow starter Austin Bryant took home third-team All-ACC honors and Cotton Bowl Most Outstanding Player.

 • The Alabama native led the 1992 Crimson Tide national championship team in tackles (70), including eight tackles for loss and five sacks.
 He added 76 tackles as a senior in 1993.
 He was named first-team All-SEC by the coaches in both seasons.

 • Alabama had a 40-9-1 record during his four seasons and played four bowl games.
 The Crimson Tide won three of those bowl games, including a 34-13 victory over Miami (Fla.) in the Sugar Bowl at the end of the 1992 season that gave Alabama the national championship.